 Everything You Need to Know If You're Traveling During the Coronavirus Outbreak (Video)

-Since reports of the coronavirus surfaced in late December, more than 60,000 people have been infected and over 1,300 people have died around the world.
-As the virus has continued to have global impact, the US government has established travel advisories, leading to flights and cruises have canceling their routes.
+Since reports of the coronavirus surfaced in late December 2019, nearly 160 million people have been infected and over 3 million have died around the world.
+As the virus continues to have a global impact, countries around the world have established travel advisories and rules, leading airlines and cruises to cancel their itineraries.

-Here is everything you need to know about traveling while coronavirus spreads.
+Here is everything you need to know about traveling right now.

 What is coronavirus?

-Coronavirus was first discovered in December 2019 in Wuhan, Hubei Province, China.
-According to The BBC, the World Health Organization announced on Feb.
-12 that the official name for the specific strain of coronavirus is Covid-19.
+Coronavirus was first discovered in December 2019 in Wuhan, in the Hubei province of China.
+WHO announced on Feb.
+12, 2020, that the official name for the specific strain of coronavirus is COVID-19.

-“Coronaviruses are a large family of viruses, some causing illness in people and others that circulate among animals, including camels, cats and bats,” according to the Center for Disease Control (CDC).
+“Coronaviruses are a large family of viruses, some causing illness in people and others that circulate among animals, including camels, cats, and bats,” according to the Centers for Disease Control and Prevention (CDC).